EndPointCorp/end-point-blog/2025/09/dotnet-10-is-coming.md

 One of the core aspects of .NET 10 will be the improved efficiency in different areas.
 To mention a few of them:

-* Optimized compression streams such as `GZipStream` or async implementations for `ZipArchive` methods.
+* Optimized compression streams such as `GZipStream` and async implementations for `ZipArchive` methods.
 * Devirtualization improvements for interface methods, especially when arrays are involved, resulting in faster code execution.
 * Faster stack allocation for objects through the expanded use of scape analysis.